-The Industry Development Program provides funds to organisations that create professional development opportunities for NSW screen practitioners at various stages of their careers.
+The Industry Development Program provides funds to organisations that create professional development opportunities for NSW screen practitioners at various stages of their career.

 Applying for a grant:

-For more information or contact the Stakeholder Relations and Industry Development unit on (02) 9995 0555 or by email to firstname.lastname@example.org if you would like to discuss your proposed project.
+For more information contact Amelia Carew-Reid on (02) 8289 6417 or by email to firstname.lastname@example.org if you would like to discuss your proposed project.

-Industry Development Program: You can apply for support for one-off or annual events including seminars and professional development activities such as a program of professional development activities that enhances the NSW screen eco-system and increases screen professional development opportunities, particularly in regional NSW and western Sydney.
+The Industry Development Program provides support for one-off or annual events including workshops, masterclasses, forums and targeted professional development activities that enhance the NSW screen eco-system and increase screen professional development opportunities.

-Funding for the Industry Development Program is generally open to the following:
+Funding for the Industry Development Program is generally open to:

 To be eligible for funding, organisations must be legally constituted.
 Applicants need to provide proof of their legal status.